Ethiopian Air Force: The Derg years

-While its performance during the war with Somalia saved the ETAF from the purges inflicted on the army and nearly every other institution in the country, the Derg was determined to keep a close eye on it.
-To increase its control, the Derg created a three-man committee constituting the force commander, political commissar, and representative from the security service to oversee the air force.
+The Derg created a three-man committee constituting the force commander, political commissar, and representative from the security service to oversee the air force.
 In addition, adhering to Soviet advice, the ETAF's organization was replaced by a Soviet-style regimental structure.

 The Soviet influence had a major impact on the ETAF.
 The Soviets offered to train all pilots at a joint training center for all their satellite states leaving the ETAF responsible only for operational training.
 They also offered to train engineers at their schools.
 Expecting to realize enormous cost savings, the ETAF accepted the offer.
 As a result, both the flying school and Air Academy were closed in 1980 and all recruits were sent to the Soviet Union after passing aptitude test examination and medical screening.

-Dissatisfied with the Soviet-provided training, the ETAF re-activated both its flight training school and Air Academy in 1984.
-SF260TP propeller aircraft for primary screening and L-39 jets for jet-transition training was acquired from Italy and Czechoslovakia respectively.
-The Air Academy was reopened using civilian instructors with degree programs in aeronautical engineering, aeronautical administration, and electrical engineering.

-This period witnessed the decline of the ETAF's maintenance and engineering centers.
-Unlike the Americans, the Soviets were unwilling to transfer technical know-how.
-They insisted that every major repair work be undertaken by them in the Soviet Union.
-In addition to the logistical nightmare, the cost was prohibitive for the air force already financially stretched supporting the ground forces in the raging civil war.
-The Soviets relented and agreed to set up a depot-level maintenance, repair, and overhaul center after the Derg regime took up the matter with the Soviet leadership.
-However, lack of finance hindered the progress and only minimal work was done by 1991.
-The project was restarted in 1995 and formally inaugurated in 2004.

-The Derg years saw the ETAF embroiled in the civil war.
+The Derg years saw the ETAF embroiled in the Ethiopian Civil War.
 The ETAF played a critical role in the Derg's war effort in the north.
 It was the main stumbling block the rebels faced from achieving total victory.
 However, in the late 1980s, many in the air force began questioning the prosecution of the war.
 Following a failed coup in 1989, in which the ETAF's top leaders participated, its high command was decimated with arrests and executions.
-As a result, the ETAF was suffering from low morale and serious internal rifts.
-Pilots were defecting in increasing numbers to neighboring countries.
-The situation on the ground was also becoming hopeless.
 Eventually, the forces of the Ethiopian People's Revolutionary Democratic Front (EPRDF) overran the Derg's army and took control of the country in 1991.